STAMPEDE2

 What is this study about?

 STAMPEDE2 is a trial testing new treatments in men with prostate cancer that has spread to other parts of the body (metastatic prostate cancer).
 It tests these treatments when the cancer is hormone-sensitive, which means that it is responsive to treatment with hormone therapy.
-STAMPEDE2 is a set of three randomised controlled trials (called comparisons) testing the addition of three new treatments to the standard-of-care.
+STAMPEDE2 is a set of multiple randomised controlled trials (called comparisons) testing the addition of new treatments to the standard-of-care.

-• Treatment S: Stereotactic Ablative Body Radiotherapy (SABR), a type of radiotherapy.
+- Treatment S: Stereotactic Ablative Body Radiotherapy (SABR), a type of radiotherapy.

-• Treatment P: 177Lu-PSMA-617, a nuclear medicine therapy.
+- Treatment P: 177Lu-PSMA-617, a nuclear medicine therapy.

 The primary objectives of each comparison are to test whether cancer outcomes can be improved by the addition of the research treatments to standard-of-care in men with metastatic prostate cancer and starting long-term androgen deprivation therapy.